Export Import Price Report

 The survey is conducted to collect prices for representative export and import commodities, directly from Canadian exporters and importers.

-Data release - Data are not released to the public.
+Data release - This is a pilot survey.
+Data are not available.

 The changing dynamics of the Canadian merchandise trade (both in terms of product mix and the origin/destination of the goods being traded), its steadily increasing importance to the economy and the growing volatility of the exchange rate have led Statistics Canada to seek to improve the method it uses for measuring export and import prices.
 Statistics Canada has in the past relied on unit value indices and other proxies to estimate price changes in the goods Canada exports and imports.
 This index collects prices for representative export and import commodities directly from Canadian exporters and importers through a survey program.